Why Would I Want to Use Kratom Potentiators?

 In terms of potentiators, you’ll want to be most careful with cytochrome inhibitors.
 If you’re taking any other medication, supplements, or drugs, you should make sure that none of them are affected by cytochrome inhibition.
 If they are, you run the risk of increasing side effects or dangers

 CBD, or cannabidiol, has received a lot of attention lately.
 It’s a very versatile medicine that helps people manage everything from pain to anxiety.
-It’s similar in a lot of ways to kratom, except that CBD is non-intoxicating.
+It’s similar in many ways to kratom, except that CBD is non-intoxicating.

 CBD is also a potent inhibitor of CYP450.
 Because of this, taking CBD with kratom can increase the effects.
 You’ll also probably experience the effects for much longer.

-Grapefruit, more specifically grapefruit juice, is one of the most common and potent cytochrome inhibitors.
-Just about everybody knows this; however, not everybody knows that they know.
+Grapefruit, specifically grapefruit juice, is one of the most common and potent cytochrome inhibitors.
+Everybody knows this; however, not everybody knows that they know.
 If you’ve ever received medication from the doctor with a warning that says not to take it with grapefruit juice, this is why.

-Grapefruit so powerfully inhibits the cytochrome enzymes that it can be dangerous for anybody to consume its juice along with their medication.
-However, when this is done consciously and with forethought — such as when used as a potentiator — this can actually be a great benefit.
+Grapefruit so powerfully inhibits the cytochrome enzymes that it can be dangerous for anybody to consume its juice and their medication.
+However, when this is done consciously and with forethought — such as when used as a potentiator — this can be a great benefit.

 Watercress is known to be an inhibitor of CYP450.
-Many people report that it can be helpful for potentiating their kratom experience.
+Many people report that it can help potentiate their kratom experience.

 Turmeric contains a powerful medicinal compound called curcumin.
 Among other things, curcumin is a powerful inhibitor of CYP3A4.
 This means it’s a great potentiator for kratom.